CENTRAL COAST

 OVERVIEW

-The Central Coast region of New South Wales is the home of the Darkinjung people and a region rich in cultural heritage with over 7,000 registered Aboriginal sites of cultural significance.
+The Central Coast region of New South Wales is on Darkinung ngura (country).
+It is a region rich in cultural heritage, with over 3,000 registered Aboriginal sites of cultural significance.

-Jawun began sending secondees to the Central Coast in March 2012.
+Jawun began sending secondees to Darkinung ngura in March 2012.

-The Central Coast region is bounded by the Hawkesbury River (Dyarubbin) in the south, the Watagan Mountains in the west and the southern end of Lake Macquarie (Lake Awaba) in the north and is aligned to the boundaries of the Darkinjung Local Aboriginal Land Council.
-The region is a network of towns that have been linked in recent years by expanding suburban development.
+The region is bounded by the Hawkesbury River (Dyarubbin) in the south, the Watagan Mountains in the west and the southern end of Lake Macquarie (Lake Awaba) in the north, and is aligned to the boundaries of the Darkinjung Local Aboriginal Land Council.

-The Central Coast is home to a diverse and fast growing Aboriginal community of over 17,000 people.
-Aboriginal people on the Central Coast continue to face a number of significant challenges including employment, education and health.
-However, the community have embraced community-wide collaboration, underpinned by strong leadership, strong governance structures and a developing economic base.
-Amidst a changing landscape driven by regional population growth and expanding urban development, the Aboriginal community on the Central Coast have come together to drive changes and deliver services under a collaborative regional governance structure.
+Darkinung ngura is home to a diverse and fast-growing Aboriginal community of over 21,000 people.
+The community continues to face significant challenges relating to employment, education and health.
+However, the community has embraced community-wide collaboration, underpinned by strong leadership, strong governance structures and a developing economic base.
+Amidst a changing landscape driven by regional population growth and expanding urban development, the Aboriginal community on Darkinung ngura has come together to drive changes and deliver services under a collaborative regional governance structure, Barang Regional Alliance.

 WORKING WITH THE COMMUNITY